-Kids sometimes end up with chewing gum in their hair (don't ask us how – we were kids a long time ago.)
-Before you reach for scissors and cut an unflattering hairdo to your kid try this first: take a spoonful of peanut butter and put it on the chewing gum.
-Then (gently, not to pull the hair out) squeeze the peanut butter into the gum mixing them as much as you can.
-Oils would "lessen the stickiness" of the gum and it will start to release.
+Kids sometimes end up chewing gum in their hair (don't ask us how – we were kids a long time ago.)
+Before you reach for scissors and cut an unflattering hairdo for your kid, try this: take a spoonful of peanut butter and put it on the chewing gum.
+Then (gently, not to pull the hair out), squeeze the peanut butter into the gum, mixing them as much as possible.
+Oils would "lessen the stickiness" of the gum, and it will start to release.
 Wash the mix from the hair with a shampoo.
-That should do the trick.
-And without asymmetric haircuts).
+That should do the trick (without asymmetric haircuts).

-To remove the gum from the skin, take a cotton ball and soak it with baby oil or “Skin So Soft” from Avon.
-Rub the place on skin where the chewing gum is and the gum will peel off.
+Take a cotton ball and soak it with baby oil to remove the gum from the skin.
+Rub the place on the skin where the chewing gum is, and the gum will peel off.

 Gum can even be removed from a microfiber cloth, although with a weird method.
 To remove it from the microfiber, spray the gum with a bit of WD-40 and use a clean rug to remove the gum.
 Egg white also works here – place it over the gum, wait a few minutes, and then slowly remove the gum by hand.

 Vinegar and mayonnaise can also remove chewing gum differently.
 Vinegar will dissolve the gum significantly if heated before it is applied to the gum.
 Mayonnaise will soften the gum by mixing its oil with it and allowing it to be removed more easily.
 Some also recommend hair oil, cooking oil, or olive oil.